jldec/cloudflare-pages-test/markdown/using-gitpod-to-create-a-pr.md

 ![Screenshot of VS Code Remote Explorer sidebar in Gitpod workspace showing open ports](/images/gitpod-ports.png)

-I used the `Open Browser` icon to open the webite in another browser window, and watched my changes taking effect each time I modified the code.
+I used the `Open Browser` icon to open the website in another browser window, and watched my changes taking effect each time I modified the code.

 Finally, I pushed a commit with my changes on the new branch to GitHub, and proceeded to create my PR as usual.
 No localhost interaction other than running my browser was required.